Menkar85/AD-importer/README.md

 - **Clear passwords from memory** after authentication
 - **Store logs securely** with access controls
 - **Test in isolated environments** before production use
+- **Treat results XLSX as sensitive** since it contains initial passwords; delete or secure it after use

 ### Operational Security